MaherHassanain/IOT-Project-Final/README.md

 1- Open program in any IDE

-2- Find connect methods in Thermostat.pt, ManagementApp.py, and SmartDoorLocker.py, and comment them
+2- Find connect methods in Thermostat.py, ManagementApp.py, and SmartDoorLocker.py, and comment them

 3- Right below these methods, there are another commented connect method that connects to localhost broker and un-comment them